 It’s unfortunate but true; beekeeping often tends to be overlooked as an exploitative practice.
-One reason for this may be that people have little idea that bees are part of the animal husbandry industry, much like cows are.
+One reason may be that people have little idea that bees are part of the animal husbandry industry, much like cows.

 Beekeepers hate when I say that, but it’s well-documented.

 Whether in a commercial setting or an idyllic backyard environment, raising bees for honey requires many of the same practices.

 Standard beekeeping practices

 The following practices regularly occur in managed bee colonies, both commercial and hobbyist setups.
 Not every beekeeper may use every method, but every technique listed is conventional within the industry.

 Beekeepers regularly administer antibiotics to their bees.
 (7)

 Using antibiotics contributes to immune system deficiencies and promotes the development of antibiotic-resistant super-pests and diseases.
 (8) Hives are treated in winter when they are already stressed to prevent toxins from entering the honey supply.
 (9)